 Daily habits to change your life

 Are you tired of getting excited about a new diet or financial plan only to end up with the same results?
 These are often the results of trying to change what’s on the outside and not what’s on the inside.
-Our five daily habits and Living Fabulous Journal will change your life inside and out.
+This ridiculously helpful Living Fabulous Journal will change your life inside and out.

 Change your life in five steps a day

 To change your life, you must change on the inside and not necessarily on the outside.
 That’s why 80% of professional football players end up broke and why 70% of lottery jackpot winners file for bankruptcy.
 Both think that making it big is the answer to all their hopes and dreams.

 For most people, it’s not hard making money; it’s hard keeping money.

 Like many in the LGBTQ community, we struggled with limiting beliefs.
 We’ve struggled thinking that we’re not worth it, we don’t deserve it or we haven’t earned it.